Introduction to BittWare's StreamSurge 100G Networking Example

 For network packet processing, BittWare’s FPGA solutions can help where CPUs are limited in performance and ASIC-based solutions either aren’t available, are not feasible or are too expensive for the desired application.
 In this case ASIC-based appliances exist with enough features, but the equipment cost limits what can be done for continuous integration test or manufacturing testing.

 Instead the BittWare XUP-P3R card provides a suitable solution for network test at 100 Gb/s.
 For card owners, StreamSurge is free as a bitstream (compatible with a limited subset of chip/card configurations) on the BittWare Developer website.

 We have more details on StreamSurge available as a free App Note download; get it today through the form below!

-What you see on this page is the introduction for this App Note.
-There’s a lot more detail in the full App Note, and best of all it’s FREE to download!
-Fill in the form and you’ll get immediate access to a PDF version of the full App Note.
+What you see on this page is the introduction to BittWare’s StreamSurge.
+There’s a lot more detail in the full App Note!
+Fill in the form to request access to a PDF version of the full App Note.